-Add to your favorite salad, like a burrata salad!
-(Recipe coming soon).
+Add to your favorite salad, like this delicious burrata salad!

 🥗What to eat with this dressing

 Luckily, this recipe can be used for lots of things, and it's hard to go wrong.
-Here's a few suggestions.
+Here are a few suggestions.

 - Burrata and prosciutto salad